asyncgui/asynckivy/README.md

 ## Pin the minor version

-If you use this module, it's recommended to pin the minor version, because if it changed, it usually means some breaking changes occurred.
+If you use this module, it's recommended to pin the minor version, because if it changed, it usually means some *important* breaking changes occurred.

 ```text
 # example of pinning the minor version using poetry